basecamp/trix/README.md

 ### Inserting a File

 To insert a DOM [`File`](…) object into the document, call the `editor.insertFile` method.
-Trix will insert a pending attachment for the file as if you had dragged and dropped the file onto the editor.
+Trix will insert a pending attachment for the file as if you had dragged and dropped it onto the editor.

 ```js
 // Insert the selected file from the first file input element